corpusops/corpusops.bootstrap/docs/projects/docker.md

 - Add cluster:
     - type: custom
     - name: localdev
-    - version: certainly the highest of each
+    - version: definitely the highest of each
     - docker version: Allow unsupported versions
 - Select the roles that you want on each node of your cluster and run the appriopriate and given join command.
-    - This mean that on a dev laptop, you certainly want all the roles (3 atm: etcd, control, worker).
+    - This mean that on a dev laptop, you definitely want all the roles (3 atm: etcd, control, worker).